democracymanifesto.com

 5) appeals and corrections

-if your content is removed or your access is limited, you may request a review via contact form
+if your content is removed or your access is limited, you may request a review via contact form. if we publish something incorrect, we will correct it and note the correction where practical.

 6) no legal advice